 The pic above shows the blue lights that appear around the rim of Alexa's, er, 'face' when she hears her name called.
 The one below shows the circling blue-and-white lights that chase around it as she has a bit of a think about what you've just asked her.
 Has she understood you?
 Can she do it?

-Alexa's voice recognition is better than Siri's or Google's, presumably because it has more and better mics, and possibly better software.
-She can hear you from a distance, and closer up, even over music, TV or cooking sounds.
+Echo's voice recognition is better than Siri's or Google's, presumably because it has more and better mics, and possibly better software.

 Perhaps more importantly, because Echo is always there in the room, rather than being in your pocket, you just feel more inclined to talk to Alexa.
 She's always listening for her name, then starts listening 'properly' as soon as she hears it.